wfpidn/automap_RBB/README.md

 A new Anaconda [environment](https://conda.io/docs/using/envs.html) can be created using the [conda](https://conda.io/docs/) environment management system that comes packaged with Anaconda.

-!!! note
-	This step must **only be done the first time**.
+> This step must **only be done the first time**.
 Once the environment has been created there is no need to do it again.

 1. Navigate to `automap_RBB` folder in your Terminal or Command-Prompt
 2. Create the environment from the `automapQGIS.yml` file.